Choosing Fishing Line – So Many Choices

 A favorite among saltwater anglers and will suit most monofilament needs.
 This is my preferred line and is highly recommended.

-- Widely believed that Flouro is harder to see than mono in the water.
+- Widely believed that Fluoro is harder to see than mono in the water.

-- Flouro has much less stretch than mono.
+- Fluoro has much less stretch than mono.

 - More abrasion resistant than mono.